olyism/tian-xia/src/pages/index.md

     - Fluent in English and at least conversational in Mandarin Chinese

     The program scales up participants’ capabilities for improving the world and provides a lifelong network for mentorship and collaborations.
+partners:
+  title: Organizational engagement
   testimonials:
     - partnerName: Founders Pledge
-    logo: /static/logo-founders-pledge.svg
+      logo: /static/img/logo-founders-pledge.svg
       quotes:
       - quote: The fellows are a highly intelligent, sociable and engaged group at the start of their careers, and are mainly focused on long-term issues.
 I think engaging with us helped them get a sense of how people are thinking about some of the key problem areas; the fellowship has also yielded some concrete benefits for Founders Pledge, as one of the fellows has put us in touch with a high profile entrepreneur working on improving science.
         author: John Halstead, Head of Applied Research, Founders Pledge
         isPreviouslyEmployed: false
     - partnerName: Center for the Governance of AI, University of Oxford
-    logo: /static/logo-founders-pledge.svg
+      logo: /static/img/logo-oxford.png
       quotes:
       - quote: I was impressed by the Tianxia Fellowship programme, and would support its continuation in the coming years.
 The fellows who were selected were a promising cohort - from a diverse range of backgrounds, but all explicitly value aligned and very committed to steering their future careers for doing the most good.
 I was particularly struck by their curiosity and eagerness to learn, and certainly got the impression that the Tianxia fellowship was a pivotal experience for several of them in terms of getting their first dose of thorough exposure to the cause areas, organisations, and general concepts involved in long-term thinking.
         author: Jade Leung, Head of Research and Partnerships, Center for the Governance of AI, University of Oxford
         isPreviouslyEmployed: false
     - partnerName: 80,000 Hours
-    logo: /static/logo-founders-pledge.svg
+      logo: /static/img/logo-80000hours.svg
       quotes:
       - quote: At 80,000 Hours, we were impressed by the calibre of the Tianxia Fellows and the diversity of their backgrounds.
 We'd be keen to stay involved in future years.
         author: Benjamin Todd, CEO and co-founder, 80,000 Hours
         isPreviouslyEmployed: false
 ---